jhoekx/ov-cup/README.md

-# Orienteering Vlaanderen Forest Cup and City Cup
+# Orienteering Vlaanderen Rankings

-This repository contains the CGI program and web page to generate the Forest Cup and City Cup rankings.
+This repository contains the CGI program and web page to generate the Forest Cup, City Cup and Kampioen rankings.

 ## Populating the database